 She stared at him and despite everything that had happened in the past minute,

-the fact she was naked was the most terrible, and she thought,
+the fact she was naked was the most terrible.

 And she looked down at her slender perfect body, hidden by a forest green gown.

 She knew the gown.
 Oh, how she had wanted that gown!

 Thirty two years old, needing something for a function, trying on the gown.
 Trying it on, but feeling that it was “too much” for her, and leaving it in the store.

 Thirty two year old Lorraine Jobson, with money enough to buy it, with no one to gainsay her choice, but leaving the gown in the store because it was too good for her.

 It wasn’t in the store now, it was on her body, her body which was suddenly so